Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Factions and Societies/Nations/Kryn Dynasty.md

 # Kryn Dynasty

 The Kryn Dynasty rules the northern wastes of [[Xhorhas]], and has only revealed itself to the wider world within the past century.
-Centered around — and under — the ruins of [[Ghor Dranas]] in [[Eastern Wynandir]], the dynasty governs many townships and small villages where the Kryn have helped establish a modicum of civilized living among the nomadic [[wastefolk]].
+Centered around — and under — the ruins of [[Ghor Dranas]] in [[Eastern Wynandir]], the dynasty governs many townships and small villages where the Kryn have helped establish a modicum of civilized living among the nomadic [[Wastefolk]].
 They believe that beings not yet beyond redemption can be turned to the light of [[the Luxon]], and often struggle with the unruly denizens of the wastes, hoping to gain converts to their cause and faith.
 Those that do accept the dynasty often do so because they seek protection from the dregs of [[the Calamity]] that wander the wastes, as well as the scouts of the [[Dwendalian Empire]].

 [[Dark Elves]] are the most populous race within the Kryn Dynasty.
 The drow were the first people to uncover the first buried [[Luxon beacon]] many ages ago, in a time before they turned from [[Lolth]] and escaped enslavement from the Betrayer Gods.
 The [[dark elves]] claimed the dread citadel of [[Ghor Dranas]] as their own, as well as the massive network of underground caverns that make up the Underdark of [[Wildemount]].
 The Kryn are stealthily becoming a force to be reckoned with.